 Perhaps the most important evaluation in this review is the quality of the color prints.
-This is simply because most people want to print in color.
-To assess the quality of color renderings of the Epson SureColor P700, we use a set of 7 stock photos that highlight the variety of challenges in rendering faithful coloring in an image.
+This is simply because most photographers want to print in color.
+To assess the quality of color renderings of the Epson SureColor P700, we use seven stock photos that highlight the variety of challenges in rendering faithful coloring in an image.
 While we will detail our assessment of the outcomes below, suffice it to say that the P700 nearly knocked our proverbial socks off.
-In other parlances, the color accuracy, resolution, and general quality was without parallel in the class.
+In other parlances, the color accuracy, resolution, and general quality were without parallel in the class.

 The black and white analysis is as important as its color counterpart, though for different reasons.
 Before delving into the reasons why the above statement is true, let's first say that the tests in this evaluation are very similar to the color testing except, of course, that we use a set of stock grayscale images for comparison.
 Aside from that, the judgment again focuses on resolution and overall impression.
 While none of the printers we assessed blew our minds with the exceptional quality of their grayscale renderings, the Epson SureColor P700 certainly set the bar for the class.

 Having established that the P700 is a leader in the black and white evaluation, let's wrap back around to the idea that grayscale is a critical aspect of a printer's overall quality, despite the format's relative lack of popularity.
-Grayscale showcases the quality of a printer's tonal transitions as well as its border definition.
-Indeed, it is the simplicity of these two features that make them so hard to achieve.
-Moreover, lack of color makes it very hard to hide the printer's lack of technical precision.
-That said, the P700 deserves special recognition for its impressive dynamic range and neutral color renderings.
+Grayscale images showcase the quality of a printer's tonal transitions and its border definition.
+Indeed, the simplicity of these two features makes them so hard to achieve.
+Moreover, the lack of color makes it hard to hide the printer's lack of technical precision.
+The P700 deserves special recognition for its impressive dynamic range and neutral color renderings.

-Arguably, the most important component of this metric is print dimensions, so we will start there.
+The most important component of this metric is print dimensions.
 This printer uses a paper roll that is 129" long and 13" wide.
-With few exceptions, it will print anything that fits within those parameters.
+With few exceptions, it will print anything within those parameters.
 The P700 will also print flat paper in common sizes ranging from 3.5" x 5" up to 13" x 19".
-The photo paper tray will accommodate 30 sheets of standard photo paper, although the roll is better suited to bulk printing if that's what you're after.
+The photo paper tray will accommodate 30 sheets of standard photo paper, but the roll is better suited to bulk printing.

 The set-up metric addresses those unfortunate circumstances when you receive a much-awaited gadget and then, instead of enjoying it, you spend half of your weekend trying to get it to work.
 To remove the sting of such an experience, we have assessed photo printers from pulling them out of the box to printing the first picture so that you know what you're signing up for ahead of time.
 The good news is that the Epson SureColor P700 has about an average difficulty level for set-up.

-If you are at all like this author, you may have read that last sentence and thought, how is that good news?
+If you are like this author, you may have read that last sentence and thought, how is that good news?
 A fair question.
-The reason why the average rating is good news is that the P700 is being compared to mini printers that are essentially Polaroid printers for cell phones and have no set-up aside from making a Bluetooth connection.
-The fact that the P700 got an average score speaks to the ease of this full-size, highly technical printer's set-up.
-You do have to follow a multi-stepped process that requires one to download software.
-That said, if you follow the steps (we're talking to you fellas, just read the instructions), it's no problem at all.
+The average rating is good news because the P700 is being compared to mini printers that are essentially Polaroid printersfor cell phones and have no set-up aside from making a Bluetooth connection.
+The P700 got an average score speaks to the ease of this full-size, highly technical printer's set-up.
+You have to follow a multi-stepped process that requires one to download software.
+That said, if you follow the steps (we're talking to you fellas, just read the instructions), it's no problem.

 — Nick Miley, Jason Peters and Austin Palmer